Whenever anyone asks me how to get started with indoor gardening, my answer is always the same: start with herbs.

 Plus, there’s something so satisfying about snipping off fresh basil or parsley right before using it in a dish.

-If you’re ready to dive into growing your own, here’s everything you need to know to start an indoor herb garden.
+If you’re ready to dive into growing your own, here’s everything you need to know about starting an indoor herb garden.

 How to Grow Herbs Indoors